mclean25/sharpe-optomizer/README.md

 If this runs without errors, your system should be good to go.

+To change the preferences of how the program is run, see `./preferences.py`

 #### Viewing the Output

 I havn't thought of a good way to output the results yet that is scalable and easy to injest into another Python program or Excel to perform analysis on the results.
 Therfore for now I suggest using [Visual Studio Code](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/) to run the program, and then set a breakpoint right before the program exists to view the `optimized_portfolios` in memory.